danjacobellis/EE445S-lab/lab_manual/lab5/index.md

     uint32_t i_lut = 0;
     ```

     Also create variables to keep track of our current word and bit position in the data stream (just as you did in lab 4).
+You can reuse the variables you used for the PN sequence as long as you reset them.

     ```
     uint32_t i_word = 0;